BurkeKnight-Enterprises/BKE-Elk-Global_Header_and_Footer/readme.txt

 Footer Content (base of wrapper)

-This addon aslo allows the Admin to add their own custom copyright right above the ElkArte Copyright.
+This addon also allows the Admin to add their own custom copyright right above the ElkArte Copyright.

 [hr]